FredKSchott/snowpack/docs/01-introduction.md

 ### What is Snowpack?

-**Snowpack is a better build tool for modern web apps.** Snowpack leverages [ESM imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) in your application to remove all unnecessary bundling work from your dev workflow.
+**Snowpack is a faster build tool for modern web apps.** Snowpack leverages [ESM imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) in your application to remove unnecessary bundling work during development.
 The end result is a build tool that starts up instantly and wastes no time rebuilding on every change.
 See changes reflected in the browser instantly.

 [Check out our launch post](/posts/2020-05-26-snowpack-2-0-release/) to learn more.